 - Click Continue again.

 - Choose a Time Machine backup from before you installed the version of macOS you wish to revert from and click on Continue.

 Remember that if you recover from an old backup you will lose the data you have added since updating to the version of macOS you wish to uninstall, so back up any new data before you do this.

-While we are talking about Recovery, you might like to try the following method of downgrading your Mac to the version of macOS it shipped with or the closest version still available.
+You might like to try the following method of downgrading your Mac to the version of macOS it shipped with or the closest version still available.
 (It didn’t actually work for us when we tried, perhaps because our internet connection wasn’t good enough, but it should work in theory!)

 This has been a feature in macOS Recovery since macOS Sierra 10.12.4, and it should reinstall whatever version of the macOS your Mac shipped with, according to Apple.

-Apple explains that to reinstall the version of macOS your Intel-powered Mac shipped with you should shut down your Mac and then as you restart press Shift-Option/Alt-Command-R together (this is not easy one-handed!).
+Apple explains that to reinstall the version of macOS your Intel-powered Mac shipped with you should shut down your Mac and then, as the Mac restarts, press Shift-Option/Alt-Command-R together (this is not easy one-handed!)

 Here are the steps Apple describes:

 - Start up your Intel-powered Mac pressing Shift-Option/Alt-Command-R.